apache/brpc/docs/en/client.md

 ## Attachment

-baidu_std and hulu_pbrpc supports attachment, which is set by user to bypass serialization of protobuf.
-As a client, the data in Controller::request_attachment() will be received by the server and response_attachment() contains attachment sent back by the server.
-Attachment is not compressed by brpc.
+baidu_std and hulu_pbrpc supports attachments which are sent along with messages and set by users to bypass serialization of protobuf.
+As a client, data set in Controller::request_attachment() will be received by server and response_attachment() contains attachment sent back by the server.

+Attachment is not compressed by framework.

-In http, attachment corresponds to [message body](http://www.w3.org/Protocols/rfc2616/rfc2616-sec4.html), namely the data to post is stored in request_attachment().
+In http, attachment corresponds to [message body](http://www.w3.org/Protocols/rfc2616/rfc2616-sec4.html), namely the data to post to server is stored in request_attachment().

 ## Authentication
 TODO: Describe how authentication methods are extended.